simshadows/solves/documentation/development/broad_planning.md

 ## Currently implemented features

-**Minimal functional demo of a web application based on a simple problem specification.**
+-Minimal functional demo of a web application based on a simple problem specification.
     - No data validation, and vulnerable to Clingo code injection.
     - Only a functional demo.
 Not made for a non-technical user.
     - See `../sample_spec/` for the problem specification.

-**Early-development version of a node wrapper package for Clingo.**
+-Early-development version of a node wrapper package for Clingo.
     - Only validated for use in a web application written in TypeScript, and bundled using Webpack.
     - Has overly complex requirements on the side of the package user (e.g. Babel polyfills).
 This needs improvement.

+## Core Proposals

-## MVP Requirements
+### Requirements

 - Clingo programmers using the web application generator with no web development knowledge (but understand at a high level how websites work and are hosted):
     - Must be able to easily write problem specifications that the Solves tooling can consume, with minimal documentation.